majkinetor/au/README.md

         Timeout = 100
         Threads = 15
         Push    = $true

+        # Save text report in the loccal file report.txt
         Report = @{
             Type = 'text'
             Path = "$PSScriptRoot\report.txt"
         }

+        # Then save this report as a gist using your api key and gist id
         Gist = @{
             ApiKey = $Env:github_api_key
             Id     = $Env:github_gist_id
             Path   = "$PSScriptRoot\report.txt"
         }

+        # Persist pushed packages to your repository
         Git = @{
             User = ''
             Password = $Env:github_api_key
         }

+        # Then save run info which can be loaded with Import-CliXML and inspected
         RunInfo = @{
             Path = "$PSScriptRoot\update_info.xml"
         }

+        # Finally, send an email to the user if any error occurs and attach previously created run info
         Mail = if ($Env:mail_user) {
                 @{
                    To         = $Env:mail_user